jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Adding Custom Failure Messages/task.md

 We don’t get a very helpful message in this case, but when we look at the test function, we see that it’s annotated with `#[should_panic]`.
 The failure we got means that the code in the test function did not cause a panic.

 Tests that use `should_panic` can be imprecise because they only indicate that the code has caused some panic.
 A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting to happen.
 To make `should_panic` tests more precise, we can add an optional `expected` parameter to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
-For example, consider the modified code for `Guess` in Listing 11-9 where the `new` function panics with different messages depending on whether the value is too small or too large.
+For example, consider the modified code for `Guess` (below) where the `new` function panics with different messages depending on whether the value is too small or too large.

 ```rust
     // --snip--